tonydelanuez/GitHub-Private-Repo-Cleanup/README.md

     --no-clone: use this flag with caution!
 If you use it, your repositories will NOT be cloned before deletion.

     --skip <repo1> <repo2> <repo3> ... : use this to skip over certain repositories for cloning/deletion.

+    --make-public  use this flag to just make your private repos public.
+PLEASE BE SURE THIS DATA CAN GO PUBLIC.

 You'll need to install gitpython for this to work:

     pip install gitpython

+DISCLAIMER: I AM NOT RESPONSIBLE FOR ANY DATA YOU HAPPEN TO ERRONEOUSLY DELETE OR MAKE PUBLIC.
+USE THIS TOOL CAREFULLY.